-So basically the palak and methi (which are actually winter greens) that we see at sabziwalas are probably force grown off season with a heavy doze of fertilizers pumped in to make them survive.
-I didn’t like the sound of this at all!
+Beware the palak and methi (which are actually winter greens) that you see at sabzi walas these days.
+They are probably force grown off season with a heavy doze of fertilisers pumped in to make them survive.
+I don’t like the sound of this at all!

-So decided to investigate if there were any leafy greens worth having during the monsoon.
+Over the years I have investigated if there are really any leafy greens worth having during the monsoon or not.
 For if nature doesn’t provide them during this season, then there’s probably no need for us to have them in our diet either.

-I was pleasantly surprised with what I found after speaking to several ‘gouti’ sabziwalas☺ There are a number of greens with their lovely flavors, packed with immunity building minerals, that we can totally have so much fun experimenting with.
+I have pleasantly surprised with what I found after speaking to several farmers at the farmers market and ‘gouti’ sabziwalas☺ There are a number of greens with their lovely flavours, packed with immunity building minerals, that we can totally have so much fun experimenting with.
 The fact that they survive the monsoon fury, means they really are resilient and therefore transfer the same qualities to us too!
 After all ‘we are what we eat’ right ?

-1. Ambadi Bhaji (Sorrel) – sour, tangy and totally versatile.
-Can be used to flavor salads, ground into a chutney with a bit of garlic thrown in, can be cooked into a sabzi and can even be juiced along with cucumber and long gourd ☺
+1. Sorrel, also known as pitwa in Hindi and Ambadi in Marathi – sour, tangy and totally versatile.
+Can be used to flavour salads, ground into a chutney with a bit of garlic thrown in, can be cooked into a sabzi and can even be juiced along with cucumber and long gourd ☺

 3. Poi ( Malabar spinach ) is actually a creeper and has these fleshy green leaves and stems.
 Can be cooked as saag and combined with a variety of gourds (also available during monsoon) or starches, or simply added to dals.
 Search online and you’ll find quite a few interesting recipes for this.

-4. Lal Maat or lal bhaaji (amaranth) though technically not green, is a reddish leaf, now available through the year, but is originally grown during monsoon.
+4. Red Amaranth, also known locally as Lal Maat or lal bhaaji though technically not green, is a reddish leaf, now available through the year, but is originally grown during monsoon.
 Lovely to juice, to sprinkle on salads or cook as a sabzi !